usama-bit137/mini-messenger/readme.md

         small.message__date-time= `${message.added}`.slice(3,21)
 ```

-We import the `Messages` model as it is required to retrieve the messages on the database.
-We loop over the `messages` array and repeat the message `block` for each message in the DB.
+We import the `Messages` model as it is required to retrieve the `messages` documents.
+We loop over the `messages` array and furnish the `block` with the relevant fields for each `message` in the DB.

 ## Submitting the Form
 Given the client provides a `user` and `text` and submits the form.
 However, we make use of a piece of middleware called `body-parser` in order to assemble our requests.